BCusack/Seon/README.md

 This refers to extended insights and expansions on the white paper discussion.[Read the extended document](Extended/communication_interfacing.md)

-## License
+## Licence
-This research is licensed under the Creative Commons Attribution 4.0 International License.
-See the [LICENSE.md](LICENSE.md) file for details.
+This research is provided under an All Rights Reserved licence.
+See the [LICENCE.md](LICENCE.md) file for details.

 ## Authors and Research tooling
 - Brian Cusack